 If you take someone on as a worker, the usual rules on record keeping apply.

 If you take someone on a work shadowing or volunteer basis, we strongly recommend that you document the arrangement that you have made with the person, and/or keep a record of any oral agreements in setting up the arrangements and any subsequent changes.
-In particular, if someone claims that they owed arrears of the NMW, you must demonstrate that they are not a worker for NMW purposes or that no arrears of the NMW are owed.
+In particular, if someone claims that they owed minimum wage arrears, you must demonstrate that they are not a worker for minimum wage purposes or that no arrears are owed.

 The government encourages people who accept work experience placements or internships to keep records of what they agreed with their employer.
-This information may be used as evidence if their entitlement to the NMW is considered at a future date, eg by a tribunal or HM Revenue & Customs.
-Note the promise of a contract or future job may amount to a benefit in kind which makes the person a worker for NMW purposes.
-Use the Worker checklist to help you decide if someone is a worker who needs to be paid the NMW.
+This information may be used as evidence if their entitlement to the minimum wage is considered at a future date, such as by a tribunal or HM Revenue and Customs.
+Note the promise of a contract or future job may amount to a benefit in kind which makes the person a worker for minimum wage purposes.

-Making someone doing work experience comply with a legal requirement, such as health and safety, is unlikely on its own to result in the person being classed as a worker and entitled to the NMW.
+Making someone doing work experience comply with a legal requirement, such as health and safety, is unlikely on its own to result in the person being classed as a worker and entitled to the minimum wage.

 Work experience - examples

-These are for illustrative purposes only: ultimately only a court or tribunal can decide if someone is entitled to the NMW in a given set of circumstances.
+These are for illustrative purposes only.
+Ultimately only a court or tribunal can decide if someone is entitled to the minimum wage in a given set of circumstances.

-Examples of workers who are entitled to the NMW
+Examples of workers who are entitled to the minimum wage

 Example 1: internship with an oral agreement